ivanvorobei/SPStorkController/README.md

 controller.transitioningDelegate = SPStorkTransitioningDelegate()
 ```

-You get error about weak property.
+You will get error about weak property.

 ### Parametrs

-- Parametr `isSwipeToDismissEnabled` enable dissmiss by swipe gester.
+- Parameter `isSwipeToDismissEnabled` enables dissmiss by swipe gester.
 Defualt is `true`:

 ```swift
 transitionDelegate.isSwipeToDismissEnabled = true
 ```

-- Parametr `showIndicator` show or hide top arrow indicator.
+- Parameter `showIndicator` show or hide top arrow indicator.
 Defualt is `true`:
 ```swift
 transitionDelegate.showIndicator = true
 ```

-- Parametr `customHeight` set custom height for modal controller.
+- Parameter `customHeight` set custom height for modal controller.
 Defualt is `nil`:
 ```swift
 transitionDelegate.customHeight = 350
 ```

 ### Add Navigation Bar
 You may want to add a navigation bar to your modal controller.
-Since it became impossible to change or customize the native controller in swift 4 (I couldn’t even find a way to change the height of bar), I completely create navigation bar.
+Since it became impossible to change or customize the native controller in swift 4 (I couldn’t even find a way to change the height of bar), I had to completely create navigation bar.
 Visually, it looks real, but it doesn’t execute the necessary functions:

 ```swift
 import UIKit